Yandex Cloud

 1. Deploy a test cluster from a backup of the main cluster using the PRESTABLE environment and upgrade it to the required version.

-3. Check the functionality that uses JSON and full-text search.
+3. Check the features that use JSON and full-text search.

 -- Monitoring performance during tests